SivaRamCode/MYSCRIPTS/README.md

 - [:x:] Wrap All Together!

-OpenVPN road warrior installer for Ubuntu, Debian, CentOS and Fedora.
+For from and edited OpenVPN road warrior installer for Ubuntu, Debian, CentOS and Fedora.

 This script will let you set up your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
 It has been designed to be as unobtrusive and universal as possible.
 Installation